-EPFL proposes a 5-day short course entitled "Discrete Choice Analysis: Predicting demand and market shares".
+EPFL proposes a 5-day short course entitled "Discrete Choice Analysis: Predicting Individual Behavior and Market Demand".
 It is organized every year in March (occasionally in February).

 - Fundamental methodology, e.g. the foundations of individual choice modeling, random utility models, discrete choice models (binary, multinomial, nested, cross-nested logit models, MEV models, probit models, and hybrid choice models such as logit kernel and mixed logit);

 - Data collection issues, e.g. choice-based samples, enriched samples, stated preferences surveys, conjoint analysis, panel data;

 - Model design issues, e.g. specification of utility functions, generic and alternative specific variables, joint discrete/continuous models, dynamic choice models;

 - Model estimation issues, e.g. statistical estimation, testing procedures, software packages, estimation with individual and grouped data, Bayesian estimation;

 - Forecasting techniques, e.g. aggregate predictions, sample enumeration, micro-simulation, elasticities, pivot-point predictions and transferability of parameters;

 - Examples and case studies, including marketing (e.g., brand choice), housing (e.g., residential location), telecommunications (e.g., choice of residential telephone service), energy (e.g., appliance type), transportation (e.g., mode of travel).

 |Lecturers:||Prof. Moshe Ben-Akiva||Massachusetts Institute of Technology, Cambridge, Ma (USA)|